Facts about METCO

 SWAMPSCOTT METCO PCO MEETING:

-Thank you for those who attended November's PCO meeting.
-Our next Swampscott METCO PCO meeting is happening on Tuesday, December 20th.
+Our next Swampscott METCO PCO meeting is happening on Tuesday, May 16th.
 The meeting will start promptly at 6:30 p.m. and the meeting will be held at 12th Baptist Church, 150 Warren Street in Boston (Roxbury).
 We hope to see you there.